-Figure 3.2: Struts are represented un blue.
-The cube's center by a dot.
+Figure 3.2: Cubic architecture.
+Struts are represented un blue.
+The cube's center by a black dot.
+The Struts can match the cube's edges (a) or just take a portion of the edge (b)

 In that case (top joints at the cube's vertices), a diagonal stiffness matrix is obtained (3.3).
 Translation stiffness is twice the stiffness of the struts, and rotational stiffness is proportional to the square of the cube's size H_c .